gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

         window = app.current_terminal_window

-The fetches the "current terminal window" from the app.
-The curren terminal window is the terminal window (and not, for example, the preferences window or some other non-terminal window) that receives keyboard input.
+This fetches the "current terminal window" from the app.
+The current terminal window is the terminal window (and not, for example, the preferences window or some other non-terminal window) that receives keyboard input when iTerm2 is active.

 If there are no terminal windows then :meth:`iterm2.App.async_get_key_window` returns `None`.